 Artistic Director and Conductor

-Michael Culloton is in his ninth season as the Artistic Director and Conductor of the Fargo-Moorhead Choral Artists.
+Michael Culloton is in his tenth season as the Artistic Director and Conductor of the Fargo-Moorhead Choral Artists.
 He is an Associate Professor of Music at Concordia College in Moorhead, MN where he is the Director of Choral Activities, conductor of The Concordia Choir, and the Paul J. and Eleanor Christiansen Chair of Choral Music.
 Dr. Culloton teaches vocal music education and church music courses, serves as campus supervisor for student teachers, and advises the student chapter of the American Choral Directors Association.
 He also conducts the Minnesota All-State Lutheran Choir, a summer program of Concordia College.
 Along with his duties at Concordia and with the Choral Artists, Dr. Culloton is the conductor of the Trinity Lutheran Church Cathedral Choir.

 Prior to this appointment, Dr. Culloton served as the associate director of choirs at Concordia College for eight years, conducting the Chapel Choir, Cantabile, and Kantorei.
 Before moving to Moorhead, he has was the Artistic Director and conductor of Choral Arts Ensemble and Honors Choirs of Southeast Minnesota, both organizations based in Rochester (Minn.), for eight years.
 He earned his Bachelor of Music degree from Concordia College in Moorhead, Minn., where he studied with René Clausen, and his Master of Music degree from the University of Arizona, where he studied with Maurice Skones.
 Dr. Culloton completed his Doctor of Musical Arts degree through North Dakota State University, where he studied with Jo Ann Miller and Michael Weber.